 What if I do not see my high school on the list of schools?

 Currently, the list of high schools reflect the existing CCAP Agreements between Los Medanos College and the corresponding School District.
-If your High School is not listed, most likely there is no agreement in place to hold LMC DE courses on your campus at this time.
+If your High School is not listed, most likely there is no agreement in place to hold LMC Dual Enrollment courses on your campus at this time.